 They say that any normal life provides the experiences necessary to write 1000 novels.
 Equally, every day on the road – or day near home, when used well – holds dozens of articles.
 Life is just too short to put every pothole, leach, crumbling hotel room and night sleeping under the stars into the literary form they warrant, but that won’t stop me trying.

-Countries I’ve traveled in (an ever expanding list – countries in red I’ve also lived in): Belgium, Cambodia, China, Czech Republic, France, Germany, Gibraltar, Holland, India, Ireland, Italy, Japan, Lithuania, Nepal, North Korea, Portugal, South Korea, Spain, Switzerland, Taiwan, Thailand, Turkey, UK, Vatican City.
+Countries I’ve traveled in (an ever expanding list – countries in red I’ve also lived in): Austria, Belgium, Bosnia, Cambodia, China, Croatia, Czech Republic, Denmark, El Salvador, France, Germany, Gibraltar, Greece, Holland, India, Ireland, Italy, Japan, Kenya, Lithuania, Luxembourg, Nepal, North Korea, Portugal, South Korea, Spain, Sweden, Switzerland, Taiwan, Tanzania, Thailand, Turkey, UK, USA, Vatican City.

 Due to copyright issues, only a small sample of my travel articles can be displayed on this site.
 These can be accessed via the links below.
 If you are an editor and require further writing samples, please feel free to request them through my contact page.